joagre/ratatoskr/README.md

 }

 /*
-A channel can be created with the following modifiers though:
+A channel can be created with the following modifiers:

 copies: N
     Keep a message in the mailbox until N instances has read it